Jortuk/SFIA-1/README.md

 ### Shops Page <a name="shops"></a>
 ![](Documentation/images/shops_page.PNG)

+Here, the shops available are listed.
+These links redirect the user to a selected shop, where they will find the shoes that are sold at that shop.

 #### Example Shop <a name="exshop"></a>
 ![](Documentation/images/example_shop.PNG)

+As an example, the first shop is shown above.
+The shoes at this shop are shown through the joining table, shoesshops_tb, discussed earlier.
+It uses the shoe IDs to determine which shoes are displayed, as long as the shop ID is equal to 1.
+This is also the case for the following shops, where the shop ID will be 2, and so on.
+In addition, the admin can update the quantity of a shoe to fulfill the applications role as an IMS, and further adhere to the Update functionality.

 ### Admin Login Page <a name="login"></a>
 ![](Documentation/images/login_page.PNG)

+On this page, an admin can login with an existing email and password that is within the 'Users' table of the MySQL database.
+The functionality for the login feature was given to the cohort by QA, therefore is will not count towards the overall mark for the project.

 ## Testing <a name="testing"></a>